morskyua/SeleniumPractice4/README.md

 1. Open browser and navigate to Gmail login page.

-2. Enter valid email address and password, then click login.
+2. Enter valid abstractEmail address and password, then click login.

-3. Click "Compose" to create a new email.
+3. Click "Compose" to create a new abstractEmail.

 4. Fill in addressee, subject, and body.